keshav-c/TicTacToe-js/README.md

 ## Acknowledgments

-- Odin Project
+- Odin Project for the problem statement.
-- Microverse
+- Microverse for their guidance rubric.

 ## 📝 License

-This project is [MIT](lic.url) licensed.
+This project is [MIT](https://opensource.org/licenses/MIT) licensed.